Search

 The ability to maintain consistent write performance across various queue depths is crucial for demanding virtualization environments.
 Figure 7 shows the amount of IOPS during 4k random write operations.

-With S2D and workload in the mirror tier, there’s a big drop in performance at queue depths 4 and 8.
+With S2D and 100% of the workload in the mirror tier, there’s a big drop in performance at queue depths 4 and 8.
 At queue depth 4, Storage Spaces Direct score about 46,800 IOPS which is more than 4 times lower than StarWind VSAN’s 192,000 IOPS figure.
 At queue depth 8, the gap widens even more and StarWind VSAN ends up being 584% more effective.
 This result is unexpected, as we anticipated better performance from S2D in this test compared to when the workload spans both mirror and parity tiers.

 Figure 8: 4K RW (Latency)